ltcmelo/psychec/README.md

 Proceedings of the ACM on Programming Languages, Volume 2 Issue **POPL** (Principles of Programming Languages), January 2018, Article No. 29.

-Below is a list of papers that cite PsycheC:
+Below is a list of papers whose developed tooling rely on PsycheC:

 - [Generation of in-bounds inputs for arrays in memory-unsafe languages](https://dl.acm.org/citation.cfm?id=3314890);
 Proceedings of the 2019 IEEE/ACM International Symposium on **CGO** (Code Generation and Optimization),